Office Relocation Vs Renovation

 3. Lease and occupational costs

 b.
-Many items will be easy to budget for but don’t forget to allow for less obvious costs such as; planning permission fees, professional fees; insurances and utility or maintenance costs.
+Many items will be easy to budget for but don’t forget the less obvious costs such as; planning permission fees, professional fees; insurances and utility or maintenance costs.
 Be sure to include all IT and technology costs.

 Engaging a company who provides a design and build solution will pay dividends.
 You will be provided with full cost estimates – ranging from space planning, office design, on site construction and furniture installation.
 They will also be able to advise on what are the key drivers in the overall cost to best maximise your budget.